shermananna/shermananna/README.md

 Here are some things I'm working on/previously done (somewhat deprecated, check website for updated info):

 - 🚀 NASA planetary environments lab intern
-- 🐝 Remote bee monitoring system
+- 🐝 remote bee monitoring system

-What I want to learn and get better at:
+Things to learn and get better at:

 - 🍩 creating animations with blender
 - 🗞️ publishing a crossword